National and Multinational Corporations are spread across the globe, but

 of economic actions when making business decisions and that there should be a

-presumption in favour of decisions that have
+presumption in favour of decisions that have both good economic and

 social consequences.
 Advocates of this approach argued that businesses,